French ship Vengeur du Peuple: Contemporary reactions in France

 The reappearance of the purportedly sunk crew, and the Thermidorian Reaction, prevented the completion of this programme.

-Captain Renaudin was posthumously promoted to contre-amiral on 29 August 1794; he was later exchanged for the captain of HMS Thames, Captain James Cotes.
+Captain Renaudin was posthumously promoted to counter admiral on 29 August 1794; he was later exchanged for the captain of HMS Thames, Captain James Cotes.
 On 10 September 1794, Jean-Jacques Bréard declared before the convention:

 I am very pleased to tell the Convention that the whole of the crew of Vengeur did not perish (applause).
 The captain has returned to Brest and has been promoted to the command of the Jemmapes.
 On this ship, he hopes to repair the loss of Vengeur (applause).

 In spite of these facts, the myth lived on: in his Histoire de la révolution française, Adolphe Thiers wrote an account repeating Barère's version, where Vengeur refused to surrender.
 In 1847 Alphonse de Lamartine even invented the story that Renaudin had been killed heroically, cut in half by a cannon shot like Dupetit-Thouars.

 Some reports however indicate that the legend was not seriously accepted: Carlyle suggests one near-eyewitness French account amounted to "not a recantation of an impudent amazing falsehood, but to some vague faint murmur or whimper of admission that it is probably false".
 Captain Diaz de Soria relates the story, probably apocryphal, that in 1840, the Prince of Joinville, while decorating the purported last survivor of Vengeur, would have told him "we do this for the legend, my good man: nations, after all, live only of legends".
 In 1857, Guérin wrote "one wonders how, after that, history could remain so credulous".